josafatburmeister/BirdSongIdentification/README.md

     </div>
 </div>

-**Figure ...**: Examples of spectrograms of the ten classes of our data set.
+**Figure <a name="fig-example-spectrograms">3</a>**: Examples of spectrograms of the ten classes of our data set.

 ### 4.1 Baseline Setting

-To establish a baseline for our experiments, we first train a model with a standard setting (Table 4).
-We train the model as a multi-label classification model with a confidence threshold of 0.5.
-To account for noise factors such as data shuffling and random weight initialization, we perform three training runs.
-From each run, we select the model with the highest macro-average F<sub>1</sub>-score and report the average of the F<sub>1</sub>-scores of these best models.
+To establish a baseline for our experiments, we first trained a model with a standard setting ([Table 6](#table-baseline-setting)).
+We trained the model as a multi-label classification model with a confidence threshold of 0.5.
+To account for noise factors such as data shuffling and random weight initialization, we performed three training runs.
+From each of the three runs, we selected the model with the highest macro-average F<sub>1</sub>-score and report the average of the macro F<sub>1</sub>-scores of these best models.

+**Table <a name="table-baseline-setting">6</a>**: Training setting of our baseline model

 | Parameter               | Baseline Setting                                                  |
 | ----------------------- | ----------------------------------------------------------------- |